ikjordan/picozx81/README.md

 + Load `.p`, `.81`, `.o` and `.80` files from micro SD Card.
 Save `.p` and `.o` files
 + Set-up of emulator (computer type, RAM, Hi-Res graphics, sound, joystick control etc) configurable on a per program basis, using config files
 + Optionally displays graphic of keyboard (taken from [sz81](https://github.com/SegHaxx/sz81)).
 Can type in code with keyboard visible
++ Can be extended for other board types.
+Code support included for a custom VGA RGB 332 board similar to that supported by [MCUME](https://github.com/Jean-MarcHarvengt/MCUME)

 ## Acknowledgements
 One intention of this project was to show what can be quickly achieved by leveraging other open source projects.
 The following excellent Open source projects have been used for source code and inspiration: